 - Third, reinvest the money into another crypto or simply hold the funds to invest later.

-Iif you still want to hold a specific crypto, but saw its value drop dramatically, you can sell it now and buy it back immediately.
-That strategy harvests the capital loss for the year but preserves your investment portfolio. (see footnote 1)
+If you still want to hold a specific crypto, but saw its value drop dramatically, you can sell it now and buy it back immediately.
+That strategy harvests the capital loss for the year but preserves your investment portfolio.

 Proper crypto tax reporting requires accurate data.
-These historical trade reports are provided by crypto exchanges and other centralized crypto trading platforms.
+Crypto exchanges and other centralized trading platforms provide these historical trade reports.
 However, as many people have realized with FTX recently, if a platform goes down, you don’t just lose access to your crypto.
 You lose access to your trade history.